zachvalenta/notes-sw/za/work.md

 > try Haskell and Lisp for the math https://news.ycombinator.com/item?id=41861304
 * _C_: 🎯 to understand Linux better
 * _Golang_: PLT + tooling
-* _Haskell_: 🎯 learned pursuant a general interest in category theory / data modeling / type systems
+* _Haskell_: 🎯 learned pursuant a general interest in category theory / data modeling / type systems + hakyll
 * Golang: learned in order to write a compiler and play around with a web framework (Pocketbase) 📙 Ball
 * _Javascript_: I'm a total punk rock user.
 I've used Angular professionally back when that was more popular.
 I've kept reasonable track of the ecosystem and think the htmx/hypermedia approach is preferable for the majority of websites i.e. 90% of sites don't need a SPA.
 * _Lisp_: 🎯 learned in order to read SICP and general interest in programming languages